 Who was Josie Morris?

 You’ll find the BOX CANYON TRAIL here which is short (0.5 mi) and partly shaded and starts just above the parking area.
-HOG CANYON is a slightly longer trail (1.5 mi) that you can join just past the former chicken coop.
+HOG CANYON is another hike that’s slightly longer (1.5 mi) that you can join just past the former chicken coop.

 You probably already know that many Utah remote areas are keeping their spots at the top of the famous stargazing list.
 But did you know that Dinosaur National Monument is also a prime spot to watch starlit skies despite of not being widely talked about?

 ⦊ Camping at Dinosaur’s Green River Campground

 This is a pretty basic campground, so don’t expect any showers or hookups.
 Picnic tables, fire rings, water, and flush toilets are available though.
 Many of the sites are quite spacious, private, and some have direct access to the river.
 The sites have variable shade coverage, but there were a lot to choose from here.